telefonicaid/fiware-orion/doc/manuals/user/known_limitations.md

 ## Entity fields length limitation

-Due to limitations at MongoDB layer, the length of entity ID, type and servicePath has to follow the following rule.
+Due to limitations of the MongoDB layer, the length of entity ID, type and servicePath has to follow the following rule.

     length(id) + length(type) + length(servicePath) + 10 < 1024

-Otherwise, we will get an error at entity creation time.
+Otherwise, there will be an error at entity creation time.

 ## Entity fields size limitation